7 days in Calabria, Italy itinerary: a complete guide

 Additionally, their operations have nothing to do with tourists.

-We suggest being particularly careful when driving around the region.
+I suggest being particularly careful when driving around the region.
 Also, be extra careful and remember not to leave any valuables in the car.

 How to Get to Calabria?

-In Calabria there are two small airports: Lamezia Terme airport and Reggio Calabria airport.
+In Calabria, there are two small airports: Lamezia Terme Airport and Reggio Calabria airport.

 In fact, there are flights arriving from big cities like London and Frankfurt.
 The Reggio Calabria airport is only serving domestic flights.